A brief history of Jan XVII, the Monastic Laboratory

 More recent history

-The letters and reports that you can read here also give a good impression of the developments since 2005.
+The letters and reports give a good impression of the developments since 2005.

 Founder